Missouri Off-Grid Laws: An In-Depth Guide

 Exceptions to No-Zoning Land in Missouri:

-Even if you find land in Missouri which isn’t zoned and has no building codes, you will still have to follow state laws about wastewater removal.
+Even if you find land in Missouri that isn’t zoned and has no building codes, you will still have to follow state laws about wastewater removal.
 See the sewage section of this article for more on those laws.

 Also, most places in Missouri (even without zoning or building codes) have a Floodplain Management Ordinance.
 Under this law, you must get a permit to build in a floodplain.
-You will have to follow stricter rules when building and get an inspection.
+You will have to follow stricter rules when building and getting an inspection.
 You can see an example of Greene County’s floodplain rules here.

 Qualifying As a Farm in Missouri